johoule/pygame-platformer/README.md

 - Change point value for coins.
 - Make power-ups give points to player.
 - Make health display hearts/max.
+- Add a SOUND\_ON option.
+Have music and sound effects only play when SOUND\ON is set to True.

 ### Medium